diwu1990/UnarySim/app/uBrain/hw/data_extract/readme.md

-This is a folder to extrat hw bci results.
+This is a folder to extract bci hw results.